 If you want to take a guided tour of the Colosseum, there are a number of tour options available to you.
 Tours range in price and size, from larger group tours that usually cost a bit less, right through to more premium small group and private tours.

-This is also a good option if tickets of the Colosseum have sold out and you have been unable to book a timeslot for the Colosseum, as tour groups have their own ticket allocation.
+A tour is also a good option if tickets for the Colosseum have sold out and you have been unable to book a timeslot for the Colosseum, as tour groups have their own ticket allocation.

 First, the official Colosseum website offers guided tours of the special access parts of the Colosseum, such as the arena, underground and panoramic views.